raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 ![An image displayed with a pink background on the LED matrix.](images/colour_background.png)

-Whichever image you chose, the background uses the `c` variable, which is set to black.

 --- task ---

 Use the colour sensor to colour your background.